 Release Notes: This release adds TIFF metadata reading and writing and the ability to read from an in-memory blob.
 Writing TIFF RGB is now supported, and a small bug in TIFF writing has been fixed (the resulting files were not fully standard compliant, so you'd get a warning with some tools).

-Mroonga is a MySQL storage engine based on groonga, the full text search engine.
-It uses the Pluggable Storage Engine interface in MySQL 5.1 and later.
+Mroonga is a MySQL storage engine based on Groonga, the full text search engine.
+It support MySQL 5.5 or later and MariaDB 10.0 or later.